Ophira Eisenberg: Stand-up comedy and storytelling

 Eisenberg performs regularly in New York City.
 She frequently hosts and tours with The Moth, a storytelling show, and is featured on one of their Audience Favorites CDs.

 She was featured in the New York Times "Telling Tales With a Tear and a Smile," New York magazine's "Ten New Comedians That Funny People Find Funny", New York Posts "The 50 Best Bits That Crack Up Pro Comics", selected by Backstage magazine as one of "10 Standout Stand Ups Worth Watching" in their Spotlight on Comedy Issue, and hailed as a "Highly Recommended Favorite" by Time Out New York magazine.
 She was a MAC Awards (Manhattan Association of Clubs and Cabarets) Finalist for Best Female Comic in 2009.

 Writing

 Her debut memoir, Screw Everyone: Sleeping My Way to Monogamy was released 2 April 2013.
-She has also been featured in a number of anthology books, including: I Killed: True Stories of the Road from America's Top Comics alongside Dennis Miller, Joan Rivers, Chris Rock, and Jerry Seinfeld; Rejected: Tales of the Failed, Dumped, and Canceled; and Heeb Magazines Sex, Drugs and Gefilte Fish (2010).
+She has also been featured in a number of anthology books, including: I Killed: True Stories of the Road from America's Top Comics alongside Dennis Miller, Joan Rivers, Chris Rock, and Jerry Seinfeld; Rejected: Tales of the Failed, Dumped, and Canceled; Heeb Magazines Sex, Drugs and Gefilte Fish (2010); and Eating Salad Drunk: Haikus for the Burnout Age by Comedy Greats (2022) alongside Margaret Cho, Ray Romano, Roy Wood Jr., and Maria Bamford.